guettli/programming-guidelines/README.rst

 Setting up a new development environment should be easy .......................................................

-This happened to me several times: I wanted to improve some software.
+This happened to me several times: I wanted to improve some open source software.
 Up to now I only used the software, now I want to write a patch.
-If setting up a new development environment is too complicated or not documented, then I will resign and won't provide a patch.
+If setting up a new development environment and running the tests is too complicated or not documented, then I will resign and won't provide a patch.
 These steps need to be simple for people starting from scratch:

 * check out source from version control
 * check that all tests are working (before modifying something)